 Protect those Pearly Whites, especially after investing in any cosmetic or orthodontic treatment.

 There’s an added bonus to a Custom-Fit Recovery Guard as well, especially if you’ve recently completed any orthodontic or clear aligner treatments.
 Our custom-fit Recovery Guard will not only protect your enamel but will also help prevent your teeth from shifting from their current position.
-Aligner companies and dentists, typically charge $300+ for a night guard or for retainer replacements, so if you’re looking for an affordable guard ($99.95) to protect your smile too, then a custom-fit Recovery Guard is a great option.
+Aligner companies and dentists, typically charge $300+ for a night guard or for retainer replacements, but our affordable subscription service ($69.95) is a fraction of the price and can protect your smile too.

 The GuardLab Recovery Guard is intended to prevent light grinding, so we use a high-quality dental grade material that is designed to be lightweight and soft along the surface of your teeth, with a durable acrylic on the outside to protect your enamel.
 Our customers love our thinner, low-profile design and soft tapered edges that won’t irritate or touch your gums."